Faculty of Science Undergraduate Student Research Awards (USRAs)

 Each summer, students have the opportunity to work alongside professors in their research labs.
 These awards are intended to stimulate the interest of undergraduate students by providing them with a valuable experiential learning opportunity in a scientific research environment.
 Students holding one of these awards will participate in research activities during their work period.

-Visa students are not eligible for NSERC awards.
+Visa students are not eligible for NSERC awards but are eligible for the Faculty of Science USRA and other awards on this page.
 You must be a Canadian citizen or permanent resident of Canada as of the deadline date for NSERC applications at the university.

 - NSERC applicants must have a cumulative GPA of 3.5 or higher.